 - 1) Internal Exclusion means that a child is excluded from his or her class but stays at school.
-The child would spend the day with the Headteacher, Deputy Head or the INCO and would be given curriculum work to complete as well as spending time thinking about how to build bridges and put right their particular situation.
-A member of staff would complete the Restore and reflect sheet and details of exclusion will be recorded on CPOMS. - 2) A Fixed-Term Exclusion involves a child being excluded from school for a short period of time.
+The child would spend the day with the Headteacher, Deputy Head or the INCO and would be given curriculum work to complete as well as spending time thinking about how to build bridges and put right their particular situation. - 2) A Fixed-Term Exclusion involves a child being excluded from school for a short period of time.
 During the exclusion, the child spends time reflecting on their actions, devising ways of improving behaviour, alongside curriculum work.
 When a child returns from a fixed-term exclusion, we ask the parents/carers to accompany the child for a meeting with the Headteacher or Deputy Head.
 In this meeting we will set targets for the child and decide ways we can help the child meet the targets.
 The targets will be monitored by a senior member of staff and a review meeting will be held.
 We will ask that parents/carers attend this review meeting. - 3) Permanent Exclusion is an extremely rare measure for any primary school to take, however it needs to be explained within our policy.
 If, despite a considerable level of support, a child persistently disrupts the good order of the school or regularly puts him/herself, others or property in danger, or performs a uniquely dangerous act, the school can decide to permanently exclude a child.
 If parents/carers do not agree with the school's decision to exclude their child (fixed-term or permanently) then they have a right to appeal.
 The letter informing parents/carers of the exclusion informs them of how they can appeal against the decision.